-5.2 Flood risk from reservoirs
+5.1 Flood risk from reservoirs

 The EA's Reservoir Flood Maps (RFM) (2021) show where water may go in the unlikely event of a reservoir or dam failure.
+Error!
+Reference source not found. shows the RFM in a 'dry day' and 'wet day' scenario.
 A 'dry day' scenario assumes that the water level in the reservoir is the same as the spillway level or the underside of the roof for a service reservoir and the watercourses upstream and downstream of the reservoir are at a normal level.
 A 'wet day' scenario assumes a worst-case scenario where a reservoir releases water held on a 'wet day' when local rivers have already overflowed their banks.